AutoDB/autoDB/README.md

 Use the library and tell me about it!
 That contributes the most.

+If you find any bugs I will gladly fix those, but I need an test-case, code example or something so that I can reproduce the issue.

 Regarding the actual code: the main focus now is Swift, since I am moving all of my projects to Swift.
 Sadly Swift isn't powerful enough (yet), to replace Objc in all aspects that AutoDB needs, at least not in the way it works currently.
+There could be ways to work around the limitations of Swift, I have a few ideas but not the time to try it out.

+These are the main points:

 * Follow the code style or at least write as readable code as you possibly can.
-* Have an automatic mind-set: use sane defaults that can be changed, and letting code do the work so the human don't have to.
+* Have an automatic mind-set: use sane defaults that can be changed, and let the code do the work so humans don't have to.
 * Improve Swift APIs, making the APIs having a more Swift-friendly style
 * Find bugs
 * Improve syncing: find bugs and build more tests regarding syncing.
 * Replace key features using Swift